 Let’s kick things off with a Motley Fool review.

 What Is The Motley Fool?

-Motley Fool is an investment research firm that has been in the business of offering market insights for almost three decades.
+Motley Fool is an investment research firm that has been offering market insights for almost three decades.

 Founded by brothers Tom and David Gardner, the goal of the Fool is to “make the world smarter, happier, and richer.”
 The team does this by delivering detailed analysis with a dash of humor.

 The firm’s analysts understand that the stock market is complex and stressful to navigate, so they demystify it through a light-hearted approach that has won over folks for nearly 30 years.